Black British Theatre Awards

-The Black British Theatre Awards (BBTAs) have been presented annually since 2019 to recognise excellence among Black performers, creatives and productions in the UK.
+The Black British Theatre Awards (BBTAs) have been presented annually since 2019 to recognise excellence among Black performers, creatives and theatre productions in the United Kingdom.

 History

 The BBTAs were established in 2019 and first awarded in October of that year, to coincide with Black History Month.
 They were created by Solange Urdang and Omar F. Okai.
 The Awards celebrate black artists and creatives who have contributed to British theatre beginning with the 1950s, highlighting a lack of recognition towards Black talent and with the hope that the prize will improve their visibility and recognition.

 Lucy St Louis, the BBTAs Best Female Actor in a Musical in 2021, was the first Black female actress to play Christine Daaé in the London production of The Phantom of the Opera.
 Following this, she played Glinda in Wicked as Glinda opposite Alexia Khadime as Elphaba, marking the first time both leading roles were played by actors of color.

 In 2022 the awards' public votes quadrupled from the previous year.

+The 2026 ceremony - due to place in October - was cancelled in July of that year, with organisers blaming "unforeseen circumstances".